tc39/proposal-source-phase-imports/README.md

 [ESM integration][wasm-esm] proposal.

-For JavaScript, creating userland loaders would require a module reflection type in order to share the host parsing, execution, security and caching semantics.
+For JavaScript, creating userland loaders would require a module reflection type in order to share the host parsing, execution, security, and caching semantics.

 ## Proposal